homerhanumat/lzchugo/content/chants.md

 gate gate paragate parasamgate bodhi svaha;<br> gate gate paragate parasamgate bodhi svaha.</strong>
 </blockquote>

+For sample audio consult <a href="https://kwanumzen.org/resources-collection/2017/9/6/heart-sutra-in-english" target="_blank">this page</a> from the website of the Kwan Um Zen School.

 ## The Bodhisattva Vows

+We chant the vows together, at the end of practice.

 <blockquote>
-Sentient beings are numberless:  I vow to save them.<br>
+Sentient beings are numberless:  vowing to save them.<br>
-Greed, hatred and ignorance rise endlessly: I vow to abandon them.<br>
+Greed, hatred and ignorance rise endlessly: vowing to abandon them.<br>
-Dharma-gates are countless:  I vow to awake to them.<br>
+Dharma-gates are countless:  vowing to awake to them.<br>
-The Buddha-Way is uncontrived:  I vow to embody it fully.<br>
+The Buddha-Way is uncontrived:  vowing to embody it fully.<br>
 </blockquote>